agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 - Cannot use erased variables or definitions.
-- Cannot pattern match on erased arguments, unless there is at most one valid case.
-If :option:`--without-K` is enabled and there is one valid case, then there are further restrictions:
+- Cannot pattern match on erased arguments, unless there is at most one valid case: an *erased match*.
+Erased matches may or may not be allowed, depending on the setting of :option:`--erased-matches`.

-  - The constructor's data or record type must not be indexed.
+  If an erased match is allowed, then any bound variables are treated as erased.

-  - If the type is anything but a record type with η-equality, then the option :option:`--erased-matches` must be enabled.
+  Note that a match on a record type with η-equality is not really a match, because this corresponds to using projection functions on the right-hand side.
+Such matches are always allowed, but the bound variables are treated as erased.

 Consider the function ``foo`` taking an erased vector argument: